 - Identification and monitoring of risks or harms; - Any financial and non-financial mitigations implemented; - Forecast capital and liquidity needs on an ongoing basis and where the firm may have to winddown; - appropriate and credible recovery actions to prevent breaching a threshold requirement; - wind-down planning, and - adequacy of the firm's own funds and liquidity requirements.

-The outcome of the ICARA is formally approved by the ExCo at least annually, with more frequent reviews if there is a fundamental change to the business or the operating environment.
+The outcome of the ICARA is formally approved by the ExCo at least annually.